-In this example, we’re going go create a section made up of two channels which are back to back of each other.
-We’ll be using the standard metric channels in this example.
+In this example, we’re going go create a section made up of an I-shape reinforced on its bottom flange with a upside down T-shape.
+We’ll be using the default corresponding shapes in the Section Templates for this example.

-1) Start by adding your first channel from the ‘Templates’ menu.
-Select ‘channel’ from the menu and click ‘Add’.
+1) Start by adding the I-shape from the Section Templates menu.
+Select ‘I-shape’ from the menu and click ‘Add’.

 2) For simplicity, lets move the I-shape so that it is centered on the Y axis.
 To do this, we will want to translate the shape in the negative Z direction by half of its flange width (8/2 = 4 inch).
 Put in (-4) in the ‘Translate in Z’ field under the ‘Operations’ tab’

 3) Now lets add the T-shape and also center it on the Y axis.
 Select the ‘T-shape’ from the same Section Templates list and click ‘Add’.
 Translate late it in the negative Z direction by half of its overall Z dimension (6.78/2 = 3.39 inch).
 Both shapes should now be centered on the Y axis as shown:

 Note: make sure that the ‘Clear Others’ option is unchecked, or else it will clear the I-shape we just generated.

 5) Now we need to offset the upside down T-shape down so that it is “connected” to the bottom of the bottom flange of the I-shape.
 Because we want those top points to have a Y axis value of zero, we want to offset it by its current position.
 To view the position of any point indicated with a red dot, hover over it with the mouse.
 In our case, the Y axis value of the T-shape is (10.86)